harsha-vardhan-reddy-07/harsha-vardhan-reddy-07/README.md

 <p align="center">
   <strong>
-  <span class="animated-text">A highly motivated and skilled software developer with experience in Python, web development, and machine learning using scikit-learn.
-Familiar with developing and maintaining web applications, utilizing Python for data analysis and manipulation, and using scikit-learn for building and evaluating machine learning models.
-Proven ability to work effectively both independently and in a team environment, with excellent problem-solving skills.</span>
+  <span class="animated-text">I am a highly motivated and skilled software developer with a diverse set of abilities and experience.
+My expertise lies in utilizing Python for data analysis, as well as using machine learning libraries such as scikit-learn.
+I have a strong background in developing and maintaining web applications, and am well-versed in popular web development framework Reaact Js.
+Additionally, I am proficient in data manipulation and visualization using Python libraries such as Pandas and Matplotlib.
+I am also a quick learner and have strong problem-solving and analytical skills.
+I am a team player and have good communication skills.</span>
   </strong>
 </p>